qba73/rivers/README.md

 # rivers

-Project `rivers` provides REST APIs for reading water level and temperature data obtained from measurement stations located in Ireland's rivers.
+The project provides REST APIs for reading water level and temperature data obtained from measurement stations located in Ireland's rivers.